MicrosoftDocs/dynamics-365-ai/ai-docs/customer-service-virtual-agent/getting-started-analytics.md

 As you create and deploy your virtual agent, you can use analytics to see how your virtual agent is performing.
 Virtual Agent Designer includes built-in dashboards, interactive charts, and visual filters that give you actionable insights into critical performance metrics, operational data, and emerging trends.

-To view the analytics dashboards, click **Analytics** in the navigation pane to open the Analytics page.
+To view the analytics dashboards, select **Analytics** in the navigation pane to open the Analytics page.

    > [!div class="mx-imgBorder"]
    > ![Open Analytics page](media/analytics-1.png)

-You can display [Summary](analytics-summary.md), [Engagement](analytics-engagement.md), and [Customer satisfaction](analytics-csat.md) dashboards by clicking the tab for each dashboard on the Analytics page.
+You can display [Summary](analytics-summary.md), [Engagement](analytics-engagement.md), and [Customer satisfaction](analytics-csat.md) dashboards by selecting the tab for each dashboard on the Analytics page.

    > [!div class="mx-imgBorder"]
    > ![Dashboard tabs](media/analytics-2.png)